History of Berliner FC Dynamo (1978–1989): Dominance in the league (1982–1983)

+Key players on the team in the 1982-83 season were Bodo Rudwaleit, Christian Backs, Rainer Troppa, Frank Rohde, Frank Terletzki, Hans-Jürgen Riediger, Norbert Trieloff, Artur Ullrich, Wolf-Rüdiger Netz, Michael Noack, Ralf Sträßer and Rainer Ernst.
 BFC Dynamo opened the 1982-83 DDR-Oberliga with three consecutive wins.
 The team had scored 11 goals without conceding a single goal in the first three matches of the league season.
-However, then followed by three draws against 1.
+However, then followed three draws against 1.
 FC Lokomotive Leipzig, SG Dynamo Dresden and FC Rot-Weiß Erfurt.
 The team slipped down to second place in the league, behind FC Carl Zeiss Jena.
 BFC Dynamo qualified for the 1982-83 European Cup.
 The team was drawn against the West German champion Hamburger SV in the first round.
 The first leg was to be played at Friedrich-Ludwig-Jahn-Sportpark on 15 September 1982.
 Many fans of BFC Dynamo looked forward to the prestigious meeting.
 But fearing riots, political demonstrations and spectators expressing sympathy for West German football stars such as Felix Magath, the Stasi imposed restrictions on ticket sales.
-Only 2,000 tickets would be allowed for carefully selected fans.
+Only 2,000 tickets would be allowed for carefully selected fans from the BFC Dynamo fan clubs.
 The remaining seats were instead allocated to Stasi employees, Volkspolizei officers and SED officials.
-The match ended in a 1-1 draw in front of 22,000 spectators at the Friedrich-Ludwig-Jahn-Sportpark.
+BFC Dynamo defender Norbert Trieloff later said: "When we came out for that game, we realized something was wrong."
+BFC Dynamo midfielder Christian Backs confirmed: "Of course we felt that the fans who usually supported us at Oberliga matches weren't in the stadium."
+The match ended in a 1-1 draw.
 Hans-Jürgen Riedier scored the only goal for BFC Dynamo in the match.
-The return leg was then played at the Volksparkstadion on 29 September 1982.
+The match was attended by 22,000 spectators.
+15,500 seats had been reserved for mainly Stasi employees and members SV Dynamo.
+The Stasi allegedly paid BFC Dynamo 61,000 East German mark for its 10,000 tickets.
+Only 300 West German supporters had been allowed to attend the match.
+The small group of West German supporters were sitting in Block E, surrounded by 1,200 Stasi employees.
+No mix with East German supporters were allowed.
+The return leg was then played at the Volksparkstadion in Hamburg on 29 September 1982.
 BFC Dynamo lost 2–0 to Hamburger SV and was eliminated from the competition.
 Hamburger SV would later go on to win the 1982-83 European Cup.
 BFC Dynamo met third-placed 1.
 FC Mageburg on the seventh matchday on 2 October 1982.
 The two teams had the same number of points.
 The score was 3–0 to BFC Dynamo after the first half, with two goals in quick succession by Riediger and one goal on a penalty by Artur Ullrich.
-1. FC Magdeburg came back in the second half.
-But BFC Dynamo eventually won the match 3–2 in front of 18,500 spectators at the Friedrich-Ludwig-Jahn-Sportpark.
-The team could then capture the first place in the league with a 1–3 win over HFC Chemie on the following matchday, as FC Carl Zeiss Jena lost 1–0 away against 1.
+1. FC Magdeburg came back in the second half, but BFC Dynamo eventually won the match 3–2 in front of 18,500 spectators at the Friedrich-Ludwig-Jahn-Sportpark.
+The team could then capture the first place in the league with a 1–3 win away over HFC Chemie on the following matchday, as FC Carl Zeiss Jena lost 1–0 away against 1.
 FC Lokomotive Leipzig at the same time.
-BFC Dynamo was three points ahead of the chasing trio 1.
+BFC Dynamo was then three points ahead of the chasing trio 1.
 FC Lokomotive Leipzig, FC Carl Zeiss Jena and 1.
 FC Magdeburg after the tenth matchday.
 BFC Dynamo met FC Carl Zeiss Jena in the quarter-finals of the 1982-83 FDGB-Pokal.
 The team lost the quarter-final 4–2 in front of 10,000 spectators at Ernst-Abbe-Sportfeld on 13 November 1982.
 BFC Dynamo finished the first half of the league season in first place.
 Hans-Jürgen Riediger was the best goalscorer in the league during the first half of the season.
 He had scored 16 goals in 13 matches.